spawnlang/playground/README.md

-# Spawn Playground: Run, Edit, Share V Code Online
+# Spawn Playground: Run, Edit, Share Spawn Code Online

 The [Spawn Playground](https://play.spawnlang.dev) is a place where you can run, edit and share Spawn code online.

 ![](./docs/images/cover.png)